about-code/ng-mono/README.md

 Running the app
 ```
-cd my-foo  // subsequent commands must be run from the project root
+cd ng-mono-sample  // subsequent commands must be run from the project root
 npm start
 ```
 You should now be able to navigate to http://localhost:8080/ and see a welcome